Blog

 Nanjing Requiem

-It was an emotional experience reading this book.
+By Ha Jin It was an emotional experience reading this book.
 Told from the perspective of Anling, a foreman at Jinling Women’s College in Nanjing, the narrative pries open one of the most painful chapters in modern Chinese history—the Rape of Nanking.
+The story begins

 A Whirlwind Tour Through the Middle East – Some Remaining Observations